 iv.
 Workers’ compensation insurance as prescribed by law in any state which Service Provider employees will perform any work in connection with this Agreement.
 Workers’ compensation insurance will be included in the total benefit percentages paid in various categories such as handling rate and employee salaries

 v.
-Warehouseman’s Legal Liability: Service Provider will carry no less than $10,000,000 in Warehouseman’s Legal Liability insurance for the protection of bailor
+Warehouseman’s Legal Liability: Service Provider will carry no less than $10,000,000 in Warehouseman’s Legal Liability insurance

 vi.
-Errors and omissions insurance will have a minimum, on a per-claim basis, in the amount of $5,000,000 per occurrence.]
+Errors and omissions insurance will have a minimum, on a per-claim basis, in the amount of $5,000,000 per occurrence.

 7.2 The insurance identified above must be provided by an insurance company with an A.M.
 Best Rating of A-X (10) or better and in a form acceptable to Kellogg.
 Service Provider will provide Kellogg with a certificate of insurance certifying the coverage required hereunder prior to execution of this Agreement.
-All such certificates will (i) name Kellogg as an additional insured under the policies, including as an insured with respect to third party claims or actions made or brought directly against Kellogg or against Kellogg and Service Provider as co-defendants and arising out of, resulting from, or otherwise in connection with this Agreement; (ii) contain a provision that Kellogg, although named an insured, will nonetheless be entitled to recovery for any loss suffered by Kellogg as a result of Service Provider’s negligence; (iii) specify that such policy is a primary policy not contributing with any other coverage which Kellogg may carry; and (iv) stipulate that Kellogg will receive reasonable prior written notice from such insurance provider of any cancellation or reduction in insurance coverage.
+To the extent of the indemnities agreed between the Parties under this Agreement, all such certificates will (i) name Kellogg as an additional insured under the policies identified in (i) and (ii) above, including as an insured with respect to third party claims or actions made or brought directly against Kellogg or against Kellogg and Service Provider as co-defendants and arising out of, resulting from, or otherwise in connection with this Agreement; (ii) contain a provision that Kellogg, although named an insured, will nonetheless be entitled to recovery for any loss suffered by Kellogg as a result of Service Provider’s negligence; (iii) specify that such policy is a primary policy not contributing with any other coverage which Kellogg may carry; and (iv) stipulate that Kellogg will receive reasonable prior written notice from such insurance provider of any cancellation or reduction in insurance coverage.

 7.3 Service Provider will furnish Kellogg’s insurance compliance vendor, no less than semi-annually during the Term, the certificate(s) of insurance executed by the Service Provider’s insurer(s) or agents evidencing the existence or issuance of all of the insurance referred to herein, via mail or email at the following: